Frequently Asked Questions

 What should we wear?

-Concert dress: Men - black shirt, black trousers; Women - black top and either below-the-knee black skirt or black trousers.
-For general rehearsals, casual warm weather attire is fine.
-Keep in mind that this course takes place in a seminary, so modesty should prevail (no short shorts, exercise attire, halter tops, bare backs, sleepwear, T-shirts with rude slogans, etc.) The seminary rehearsal rooms and chapel are air-conditioned.
+Friday Evening Concert dress: Men - black shirt, black trousers; Women - black top and either below-the-knee black skirt or black trousers.
+The Wednesday informal half-hour concert takes place in a historic church, so no shorts, halter tops, bare backs, etc. For general rehearsals, casual warm weather attire is fine.
+The weather will probably be hot and humid, but please keep in mind that we frequently rehearse in a Catholic chapel, so modesty should prevail (no short shorts, exercise attire, halter tops, bare backs, sleepwear, T-shirts with rude slogans, etc.) The rehearsal rooms and chapel are air-conditioned.
+Dorm rooms are air-conditioned.

 The "Events" page lists some concerts with the designation "Suggested donation".
 What's that about?

 Participants in the course are admitted to all events free of charge.
-These events are also open to the public, and the seminary is not permitted to charge admission to any of them; however, they may "suggest" donations.
+These events are also open to the public, and we are not permitted to charge admission to any of them; however, we may "suggest" donations.
 Donations will go toward a scholarship fund for this course in subsequent years.

 I've been accepted; when should I arrive?